hemakakarlapudi12345/Hcl-Guvi-Project2-QualityHR-Automation/README.md

 4. **Verify:** After execution, refresh the project (F5) and open `reports/index.html`.

 ---
-*Developed by Dhathri Putty for the QualityHR Automation Project.*
+*Developed by Hema Kakarlapudi for the QualityHR Automation Project.*